-Try different settings and play around with this value to understand the changes, because this is probably the most important setting you need to understand, because it changes the result in a way that can’t be fixed in post processing.
-If you exposed your photo too short and it’s too dark, it’s still easy to fix that with just a small or even none decrease in image quality, but you can’t regain the details from a blurry photo.
+Try different settings and play around with this value to understand the changes, because this is probably the most important setting you need to understand because it changes the result in a way that can’t be fixed in post-processing.
+If you exposed your photo too short and it’s too dark, it’s still easy to fix that with just a small or even no decrease in image quality, but you can’t regain the details from a blurry photo.

 You might think that increasing the value even higher will result in even sharper photos, but after f-11 most of the lenses will decrease in sharpness due to something that is called lens diffraction.